 Finally, for added security we put a heavy-duty chain around the chassis and fix it to an anchor point which is concreted in to the driveway.
 This may all sound a bit excessive, but we would not want to wake up one morning to find our caravan missing.

-Even if you are not regularly using your caravan during winter you still need to think about winter tyre care.
+If you are not regularly using your caravan during winter you need to think about winter tyre care.
 Please CLICK HERE to find out what you need to be doing and checking.

-Well, that's what we do to overwinter our caravan - we hope our ideas help you.
+Well, that's what you need to do when overwintering your caravan - we hope our ideas help you.